»

 I think that a niche needs to have a very organic facet to it — as in, it is seeking you as much as you are seeking it. ~A.G.

-When you choose the niche that feels right to you and your audience, your confidence grows and your marketing becomes very easy.
+When you choose the niche that feels right to you and your audience, your confidence grows and your marketing becomes easier.
 When that happens, you’ve found your niche, at least for now.
 Test the market before you land on the right one.
 I hosted a very simple focus group that helped me finalize my decision.

-Can You Change It Later?
+Can You Change Your Niche Later?

-Yes, you can.
-In fact, let it evolve over time as you see what happens.
 Just start somewhere that feels right.
 Better to start more narrow and then broaden.

-All you need is “My Niche for Now.”
+All you need is to choose a “Niche for Now.”
 And you’re off.

 What’s Next for Your Business?